 - water supplies in your area are often limited by frequent restrictions or droughts

-- your large garden needs to be watered often or would not survive extended water restrictions.
+- you have a large garden that needs to be watered often or would not survive extended water restrictions.

-Remember to check with your local council or water authority before you reuse wastewater, as standards and permission requirements vary.
+Remember to check with your local government or water authority before you reuse wastewater, as standards and permission requirements vary.

 Wastewater reuse in rural areas

 Rural households typically have greater scope for reusing wastewater because:

 - without a centralised treatment service, investment in an on-site wastewater treatment system is a necessity